 While automatic settings can usually deliver good results, there’s a better way to do things for even better results.
 And that is to forego auto mode and manually adjust the device settings instead.

 Important: When available, we use affiliate links and may earn a commission!

 Some of you may be thinking, is it worth all the hassle to change around all of the camera settings manually?
 Well, the answer is yes, and the good news is that there’s really not that much hassle involved at all.

-To learn about how to adjust your camera settings for optimal results, check out our complete guide on camera and DSLR settings for video.
+To learn about how to adjust your camera settings for optimal results, check out our full tutorial so you can create great videos, every time.

 9 Important DSLR Video Settings

 Modern cameras have what seems to be an infinite number of settings, but there’s actually only 9 that you really need to focus on to create a quality video which are:

 - Video Resolution